How are birth parents and adoptive parents matched?

 Once the ICPC paperwork has been submitted, it takes an average of 7-10 business days to process.
 This is an average time frame and some ICPC offices can take longer.
-Adoptive families should make the necessary arrangements to stay in the state for at least 2 weeks.
+Adoptive families should make the necessary arrangements to stay in the state for at least 2 weeks following the baby's placement.
 Only one parent must stay with the child.

 We understand the adoptive family’s desire to get back to their home and share their excitement and joy with family and friends as quickly as possible.
 We encourage you to use the time to bond with your newest family member during the ICPC process.
 Looking at the clock or counting the days that have passed will only make the wait seem longer.
 We will endeavor to minimize your wait.
 However, the wait for ICPC approval is generally out of the control of the agency and your attorney.
 You will be contacted only when ICPC approval has been given.
 Until that time, we appreciate your patience and understanding and ask that you refrain from contacting the agency or your attorney to see if ICPC approval has been granted.
 These requests are not favored by the Florida ICPC office.

 ICPC offices process each placement in the order they receive them.
 Both the agency and the ICPC offices use the fastest means of communication whenever possible including phones, fax and express mail service.
 Adoptive families will be notified immediately upon ICPC approval.
 We need to know where you are at all times during this wait and have as many contact numbers as possible.
-Clearance for you to return home MUST be received by you from our office, not your home study agency or the ICPC offices of your home state.
+Clearance for you to return home MUST be given to you by our office, not your home study agency or the ICPC offices of your home state.

 Must I be married to adopt in Florida?